 Conduct Racial Equity Evaluations for New and Existing Designs

-Develop a Company Toolkit for Designing for Racial Equity
+Develop a Company Resources for Designing for Racial Equity

 Through my degrees, I have training in Critical Race Theory and design thinking.
 When we combine these two schools of thought, we can design innovative solutions to dismantle racial inequality.